ChainAI-Org/full-stack-template/README.md

     *   **Action:**
         *   Clearly distinguish between value and type imports/exports: use `export type` and `import type` for type-only constructs.
         *   **Always include the `.js` file extension** in relative import paths (e.g., `from './myModule.js'`) as required by Node.js ESM.
         *   Verify that all imported entities are explicitly exported from their source modules.
+To prevent "does not provide an export named '...'" errors:
+            *   Double-check that the function, class, variable, or type is actually exported from the source file (`export { itemName }` or `export default itemName`).
+            *   Ensure the exported name exactly matches the imported name (case-sensitive).
+            *   If using TypeScript, confirm that the compilation process (`tsc`) is correctly generating the JavaScript output file (`.js`) with the intended exports.
+Check the `dist` folder or relevant output directory.

 3.  **Configuration Accuracy (`tsconfig.json`, etc.):**
     *   **Principle:** Project compilation and runtime behavior are critically dependent on correct configuration.